About the Book

 Display the cover of Ghost Buddy: Zero to Hero and ask students how they can tell this book is going to be a fantasy.
 Have them use the title and illustration to predict what might happen in the book.

 Explain that vivid verbs describe actions in a way that adds interest and excitement to a story.
 They help readers picture what is happening in their minds.
 Encourage students to look for clues in the text to figure out the meaning of unfamiliar words and have them check the dictionary definitions.
-Use Resource #1: Vocabulary Cards and distribute copies to students.
+Use the Ghost Buddy: Zero to Hero Vocabulary Cards printable and distribute copies to students.

 Words to Know